Vishwajit-github/legal_intelligence/README.md

 This repository implements a legal-focused multi-agent AI system that accepts legal questions and optional uploaded legal documents, routes the work to specialist agents, validates the result, and returns a structured legal intelligence response.

 > Safety note: this project is a legal information, contract intelligence, and drafting-assistance prototype.
-It is not legal advice, not a substitute for qualified counsel, and must not be used as the final authority for legal decisions.
+It is not a substitute for qualified counsel.

 ---
 ## ⚖️ 1.
 Problem Statement